PlayingIO/playingio.github.io/docs/design-overview.md

 ## Integration Manuals

-Looking to integrate PlayingIO into your application?
+Looking to integrate Playing I/O into your application?
 You'll need to create Clients for that!
 There are couple of things you'd need to keep in mind — the type of app you are building, and the type of authentication you want for your players.
-Each scenario has a recommended way of integrating with PlayingIO.
-Here are all the types of clients PlayingIO offers you.
+Each scenario has a recommended way of integrating with Playing I/O. Here are all the types of clients Playing I/O offers you.
 Click through them to know which one would fit you best!